chrissimpkins/hsh/README.md

 ## Issue Reporting

-Issue reporting is available on the [GitHub repository](https://chrissimpkins.github.io/hsh/issues.html).
+Issue reporting is available on the GitHub repository.
+[Here are the instructions](https://chrissimpkins.github.io/hsh/issues.html).

 ## Usage

-Command line syntax and available options are available in the [Usage documentation](https://chrissimpkins.github.io/hsh/usage.html) or with the following command:
+Command line syntax and available commands & options are available in the [Usage documentation](https://chrissimpkins.github.io/hsh/usage.html) or with the following command:

 ```
 $ hsh --help